cyclone182/esphome-fence-gate-sensor/README.md

 <p>4.
 Wire the blue LED and resistor from GPIO014 to GND.</p>
 <p>5.
 Prepare the config.yaml file from this repository by editing your api key, ota password, and the fallback hotspot AP password.</p>
 <p>6.
 Upload the config file to your ESP board.</p>
 <p>7.
-Once the config is loaded, it should take 10s for the blue LED report Wifi status.</p>
+Once the config is loaded, it should take 10s for the blue LED to report Wifi status.</p>
 <p>8.
 The red and green LED's should now report switch state changes.
 These changes should also be visible in Homeassistant.</p>